Former Benton County Sheriff Arrested On Assault Charge

-ROGERS (KFSM) — Former Benton County Sheriff Kelley Cradduck was arrested Sunday (Aug.
-12) by Rogers police on a misdemeanor third-degree assault charge on a family member, according to the county’s jail log.
+ROGERS (KFSM) -- Former Benton County Sheriff Kelley Cradduck was arrested Sunday (Aug.
+12) on a misdemeanor third-degree assault charge, according to the Benton County Sheriff's Office.

+Rogers police arrived at Cradduck's home on Lafayette Street about 11:12 p.m.
+Saturday (Aug.
+11) to investigate an anonymous domestic disturbance call, according to the arrest affidavit.

+A woman at the home said Cradduck had been drinking and pushed her down, and she said she was frightened by his behavior.

 This is not Cradduck's first run-in with law enforcement.

-Arkansas State Police arrested Cradduck Jan.
-19, 2016, at the Benton County Sheriff’s Office.
-He initially faced a felony tampering charge alongside a misdemeanor offense for telling an employee to lie during an Arkansas State Police investigation into whether Cradduck asked employees to backdate the start date of a new jailer by two weeks, according Jason Barrett, a Little Rock prosecutor appointed to oversee the investigation.
+Arkansas State Police (ASP) arrested Cradduck in January 2016 for allegedly telling an employee to lie during an ASP investigation into whether Cradduck asked employees to backdate the start date of a new jailer by two weeks, according Jason Barrett, a Little Rock prosecutor appointed to oversee the investigation.

 Cradduck was sentenced to six months probation in April 2016 after pleading no contest to misdemeanor tampering charges.

 He resigned later that month after losing the Republican nomination for sheriff.

 The conditions of his resignation included the payment of roughly $80,000 for his salary and health insurance contributions through the end of 2016.

-Cradduck’s record was later expunged.
 Certain offenses can be expunged in Arkansas, meaning someone’s conduct “shall be deemed as a matter of law never to have occurred, and the individual may state that no such conduct ever occurred,” according to Arkansas Code Annotated 16-90-902.

 The Arkansas Commission on Law Enforcement Standards and Training voted 4-3 in August 2017 to allow Cradduck to keep his law enforcement certification.